bobbingwide/oik/readme.txt

 Each individual plugin is supported from an oik-plugins server.
 The version number of child plugins delivered with oik v1.17 was v1.18.

-In version 2.0 the child plugins have been removed from the oik base package.
+In version 2.0 the child plugins were removed from the oik base package.

 Plugins that were relocated and served from the oik-plugins servers were: